maikelthedev/maikeldotuk.github.io/cv.md

 - Assisting the users with any issues they could have while the network was in place.
 - Troubleshooting any issues ICT related.

-Break: During this break obtained the 1st of Baccaularette in Social Sciences.
+#### Break: During this break obtained the 1st of Baccalaureate in Social Sciences.

 ### Estate Agency Coordinator
 *Century 21* .
 April 2005 to August 2006.
 Spain